Fat Jack's Home-style Diner - Boston Bar, BC

 Apple Pie ($5.00)

 A slice of nice, before we hit the road.
 Not too sweet and not too apple-pie spicy.
 Before I head back out on the highway, I take a looksy at their breakfast offerings.
-I’m a easily swayed by Eggs Benedict, and I make a mental note to arrange a day in order to visit Fast Jack’s during the AM hours.
+I am easily swayed by Eggs Benedict, and I make a mental note to arrange a day in order to visit Fast Jack’s during the AM hours.

 There are indeed good eats in the Fraser Canyon now.
 Thanks Fat Jack’s.
 I know the Fraser Canyon isn’t exactly a destination for eating, but I hope Fat Jack’s Home style Diner thrives, because a good meal stop in the Canyon is painfully needed.
 So if your NASIOC buddies or other car enthusiast groups are planning a cruise through the winding canyon roads any time soon, Fat Jack's would make a great pit stop.